Basu-D/BankingApplication/README.md

 1. Ensure you have [Java 17+](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) and [Gradle](https://gradle.org/install/) installed.
 2. Run ./gradlew run
 3. The server will start on `http://localhost:8888`.

+## 📬 Postman Collection
+A ready-to-use Postman collection is available at `src/test/resources/postman` to test the APIs easily.